amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-1.md

 You can find JavaScript errors under **Inspect > Console**, which might have the details about the line of code and file that caused the problem.
 The console also allows you to execute JavaScript code in real time.

 * Enable debug mode by following these [instructions](#debug-mode).
-Then With the default logger, extra function context information will be output to the developer console when any SDK public method is invoked, which can be helpful for debugging.
+Then with the default logger, extra function context information outputs to the developer console when any SDK public method is invoked, which can be helpful for debugging.

 * Amplitude supports SDK deferred initialization.
-Events tracked before initialization will be dispatched after the initialization call.
-If you cannot send events but can send the event successfully after entering `amplitude.init(API_KEY, 'USER_ID')` in the browser console, it indicates that your `amplitude.init` call might not have been triggered in your codebase or you aren't using the correct Amplitude instance during initialization."
+Events tracked before initialization are dispatched after the initialization call.
+If you can't send events but can send the event successfully after entering `amplitude.init(API_KEY, 'USER_ID')` in the browser console, it indicates that your `amplitude.init` call might not have been triggered in your codebase or you aren't using the correct Amplitude instance during initialization."

-### Network Request
+### Network request

 Use the **Inspect > Network** tab to view all network requests made by your page.
 Search for the Amplitude request.

 Check the response code and ensure that the response payload is as expected.

-### Instrumentation Explorer/Chrome Extension
+### Instrumentation Explorer/Chrome extension

 The Amplitude Instrumentation Explorer is an extension available in the Google Chrome Web Store.
 The extension captures each Amplitude event you trigger and displays it in the extension popup.
 It's important to ensure that the event has been sent out successfully and to check the context in the event payload.